Code of Conduct

 Do Not “Help” In Class or on the Dance Floor

-- Do not give any unsolicited feedback or advice to other dancers unless you are specifically asked for feedback.
+- Do not give unsolicited feedback or advice to other dancers unless you are specifically asked for it.

-- If something physically hurts, tell your partner so they know to not do it again.
+- If something physically hurts, tell your partner so they know your boundaries.

 Be Mindful of Others

-- Personal boundaries are unique to individuals – be mindful of these and respect them.
+- Personal boundaries are individual – be mindful of others’ and respect them.

-- In turn, it is always okay to say no or let someone know if you are uncomfortable with a move, comment, or situation.
+- It is always okay to say no or let someone know if you are uncomfortable with a move, comment, or situation.